Premian-Labs/range-order-bot/README.md

 - The bot utilizes a user defined spread away from the fair value to capture an edge.
 Additionally, the bot is entitled to trading [fees](https://docs.premia.blue/the-premia-protocol/concepts/fees) that the taker pays.
-- The bot will automatically withdraw range orders, and deposits updated ranges when the spread is lost due to tradings or option price movement.
+- The bot will automatically withdraw range orders, and deposits updated ranges when the spread is lost due to trading or option price movement.
-- Since options Premia options are ERC1155's.
+- Since Premia options are ERC1155's.
 There is both a LONG option token and a SHORT option token.
 The bot will automatically pair off long and short exposures to release collateral.
 - If positions accrue, the bot will begin to use options when depositing into range orders instead of collateral.
 - If an option that the bot is trading expires, the bot will automatically settle the option to release the collateral.
 - The bot will withdraw all liquidity if there is a feed failure in either the IV or Spot Oracle.
 - Parameters such as min/max delta and minDTE (days to expiration) can be used to filter what options are traded and when to stop trading them as time passes.
-- There are parameters that can be utilized to cap max exposure
+- There are parameters that can be utilized to cap max exposure and enter into "close only" mode

 ## LIMITATIONS
 While the bot has many automated features, it should not be deemed a "set it and forget it" type of bot.
 There are